Pregnancy Care Through Better Breathing

 When you can no longer relax or feel tense, take a big sigh, as soon as contractions start.
 Breathe in, and while you breathe out, release all stress (go limp from head to toe).
 Focus your attention on your breathing.
 Inhale and exhale slowly, through your nose if possible or mouth if you must.

-Allow air to flow out with a leaked out sigh to OBW 3.
-Hold it until you feel slight hunger for air, then allow a relaxing reflexive in-breath.
+Allow air to flow out with a leaked-out sigh to OBW 3.
+Hold it until you feel a slight hunger for air, then allow a relaxing reflexive in-breath.

-Experiment with mental focusing on relaxing a different part of your body with each effortless inhales and exhales.
+Experiment with mental focusing on relaxing a different part of your body with each effortless inhale and exhale.

 You can practice this holistic approach during traffic, headaches, even household chores.
 Make them a part of your routine.

 Once you become “breath-aware”, how about passing on the wisdom to other expecting mothers?

 The Pregnancy Course is a comprehensive course that helps moms recover via exercises, breathing techniques, regular assessments, and optional consultations.